Wendy Harmer

-Wendy Harmer (born Wendy Brown, 10 October 1955) is an Australian author, children's writer, playwright and dramatist, radio show host, comedian, and television personality.
+Wendy Gai Harmer (born Wendy Brown, 10 October 1955) is an Australian author, children's writer, journalist, playwright, dramatist, radio show host, comedian, and television personality.

 Early life and education

-Harmer was born in Yarram and grew up in small country towns in Victoria, including Warncoort, Selby, California Gully, Freshwater Creek and Geelong, where she studied journalism at the Gordon Institute of TAFE and Deakin University and became a reporter at the Geelong Advertiser.
+Harmer was born in Yarram, the daughter of a teacher, and grew up in small country towns in Victoria, including Warncoort, Selby, California Gully and Freshwater Creek, as well as the city of Geelong, where she studied journalism at the Gordon Institute of TAFE and Deakin University, and became a reporter at the Geelong Advertiser.

 Career

-Harmer's journalistic career took her to Melbourne, where she worked for The Sun News-Pictorial newspaper on the rounds of transport, urban affairs and state politics.
+Harmer's journalistic career took her to Melbourne, where she worked for The Sun News-Pictorial on the rounds of transport, urban affairs and state politics.

 As an arts feature writer, she was introduced to a comedy group performing at the Flying Trapeze comedy venue.
-This group included Ian McFadyen, Mary-Anne Fahey and Peter Moon.
+That group included Ian McFadyen, Mary-Anne Fahey and Peter Moon.